 - Add lentils and potatoes - mix well to coat.

-- Then add 6 cups of chicken broth, tomatoes, and ham hock.
+- Then add 6 cups of broth, and tomatoes.
 Mix well.

 - Close lid and switch Instant Pot setting to manual for 7 minutes.